-- 4.6.1 A complaint is defined above at 3.2.2.
-This is the Housing Ombudsman's definition of a complaint which generally refers to situations where we have fallen below our core Service Standards: - 4.6.2 Examples of a complaint could include: - Failure to provide a service in accordance with our policies or Service Standards; - Unacceptable quality of work or service; - Delays in responding to an enquiry, in providing a service or completing work. - A failure to provide information or providing the wrong information; - Unacceptable behaviour or attitude of a staff member or contractor; or - A complaint about unfairness e.g. of a policy or procedure.
+A complaint is defined above at 3.2.2.
+This is the Housing Ombudsman's definition of a complaint which generally refers to situations where we have fallen below our core Service Standards:

+4.6.1 Examples of a complaint could include:

+- Failure to provide a service in accordance with our policies or Service Standards: - Unacceptable quality of work or service; - Delays in responding to an enquiry, in providing a service or completing work. - A failure to provide information or providing the wrong information; - Unacceptable behaviour or attitude of a staff member or contractor; or - A complaint about unfairness e.g. of a policy or procedure.

-4.6.3 What is not a complaint?
+4.6.2 What is not a complaint?

-- Dissatisfaction with levels of rent or service charges if you're unhappy about these please discuss this with our Customer Services team; - A first request for a service (e.g. a repair) or general follow-up enquiries about the status of that request; - An explanation of a policy, practice or decision; - A report (itself) of anti-social behaviour about a neighbour (we have a separate Anti-Social Behaviour Policy & Procedure to deal with this) although dissatisfaction with our handling of an ASB case could be considered a complaint; - Dissatisfaction with legal or legislative requirements (which we are not responsible for) e.g. local authority nominations processes; - A matter which is already being dealt with under our internal Complaints Procedure (section 5 below) or the External Complaints Procedure (section 6); and - Dissatisfaction with something arising more than six months ago it would be at our discretion whether or not to deal with this under our Complaints Procedure.
+- A first request for a service (e.g. a repair) or general follow-up enquiries about the status of that request; - An explanation of a policy, practice or decision; - A report (itself) of anti-social behaviour about a neighbour (we have a separate Anti-Social Behaviour Policy & Procedure to deal with this) although dissatisfaction with our handling of an ASB case could be considered a complaint; - Dissatisfaction with legal or legislative requirements (which we are not responsible for) e.g., local authority nominations processes; - A matter which is already being dealt with under our internal Complaints Procedure (section 5 below) or the External Complaints Procedure (section 6); and - Dissatisfaction with something arising more than 12 months ago it would be at our discretion whether or not to deal with this under our Complaints Procedure.
+An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
+Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.